mmadsen/seriation-datasets/frequency/data-sources.md

 The Kolomoki data are different collection units from the Kolomoki site, and are included here for completeness, not because you'd use classic frequency seriation to analyze them.

-No geographic coordinates are available at present for these assemblages, so the IDSS function for calculating the geographic significance of seriation neighbor patterns is not available for these data.
+Geographic coordinates were geotagged from published maps by Lipo, and are included for the full data set (but obviously not for the Kolomoki units)

 ## Phillips, Ford, and Griffin 1951 ##